 Check here to find more information: Packing Services

-Cargo transportation insurance refers to insurance which covers the loss of goods caused by natural disasters or accidents during transportation.
-According to the mode of cargo transportation, it can be divided into marine cargo transportation insurance, land cargo transportation insurance, air cargo transportation insurance, parcel insurance, and intermodal insurance.
-The period of insurance for the carriage of goods is mostly calculated on a single voyage or shipment.
-Anyone who has insurance interest in cargo transportation, such as cargo owner, consignor, shipper, carrier, etc., can take out insurance.
-The perils covered by cargo insurance include natural disasters such as lightning, tsunami, earthquake, ship grounding, reefing, sinking, missing, collision and other accidents, fire, theft, shortage, breakage, malicious acts of captain and crew, and other external perils.
-The loss caused by the insured accident can be divided into individual average and general average, and total loss and partial loss in terms of nature.
-Some types of insurance do not cover a single average and some types of insurance do not cover the partial loss.
-In addition, the insurer shall not only bear the loss of the insured accident, but also the cost of rescue and relief of the insured subject matter after the accident.
+Cargo transportation insurance covers the loss of goods due to natural disasters or accidents during transportation, and it can be divided into different categories based on the mode of transportation.
+The insurance period is usually calculated for a single voyage or shipment, and anyone with insurance interest, such as cargo owners, shippers, and carriers, can take out insurance.
+The perils covered by cargo insurance include natural disasters, accidents, theft, and malicious acts by the captain or crew.
+The loss caused by the insured accident can be individual or general average, and total or partial loss.
+The insurer is responsible not only for the loss of the insured goods, but also for the cost of rescue and relief after the accident.

 More info on our dedicated page: Insurance services